danhermes/cognitive-hackathon/README.md

 ## Important Note: Licenses
-Azure Cognitive Service free licenses only last seven days until a paid account must be set up.
+Azure Cognitive Service free licenses only last seven days before a paid account must be set up.
 Students should only activate licenses when specified in the course to avoid losing access to a key service prematurely.
 In the final class of Week 4 they will be able to safely work with any of the ones they didn't use prior.